NYPL/engineering-general/security/README.md

 # Security

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 # Services

 Services SHOULD check client [OAuth scopes](../security/oauth.md) and [OpenID Connect claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) (e.g. `sub` ) for proper authorization.

+- If using the API Gateway, this information can found in the `X-NYPL-Identity` header added by the API Gateway.

 Services SHOULD be on a private network inaccessible from the Internet whenever possible.